-Launched a new Covid-19 cleaning service to help our customers continue operations and allow for implementation of return-to-work strategies
+Launched a new Covid-19 cleaning service to help our customers continue operations and allow for implementation of return-to-work strategies.
+We continue to offer this service although demand decreased for this service during Q3

 New Products

 Began selling cleaning and disinfectant products which are proven to kill the coronavirus/Covid-19.